-The purpose of an assessment size limit is to give all students across the University a clear indication of the maximum size of a piece of assessed work, the amount of work expected and how they should allocate time to one piece of assessed work in relation to others.
-Working to set limits is a practical skill required within the creative industries and an academic skill.
+The purpose of an assessment size limit is to give all students across the university a clear indication of the maximum size of a piece of assessed work, the amount of work expected and how they should allocate time to one piece of assessed work in relation to others.
+Working to set limits is an academic requirement at university and a practical skill required within the creative industries.

-Setting a limit
+Setting a Limit